The ongoing series "Frozen Heartbeats" is based on an armed robbery at Evert Bongers' home.

 "Unmasked" is based on an armed robbery at

-The abstracted persons appear to have been screened by a x-ray machine.
+The abstracted persons appear to have been screened by x-ray machines.

-The lines with which these criminals are reconstructed and which in the case of enlargement are reminiscent of DNA strands, are a metaphor for the complexity of the mind.
+The lines with which these murder suspects are reconstructed and which in the case of enlargement are reminiscent of DNA strands, are a metaphor for the complexity of body and mind.

-These abstractions are liberating, the reconstructed and unmasked persons are exposed.
+These abstractions are both liberating and comforting, the unmasked and reconstructed persons are exposed.